-September is a popular time for reorganizing and simplifying, and if you haven’t been using a home management notebook — or it’s been a while since you’ve revamped yours — this is a great time to spend some time working on yours!
+September is a popular time for reorganizing and simplifying, and if you haven’t been using a home management notebook — or it’s been a while since you’ve revamped it — this is a great time to spend some time working on yours!

 Typically kept in a 3-ring binder, a home management notebook holds everything you need to run your household, all in one convenient location.